Distributional Equivalence and Structure Learning for Bow-free Acyclic Path Diagrams: Appendix

 \begin{proof} We proceed by induction on $d$, the number of vertices in $G$.
 If $d=1$ then the result is trivial since $B=0$.

 Otherwise assume without loss of generality that the last vertex $d$ has no children.
-The result holds for the subgraph of the remaining vertices by the induction hypothesis.
+The result holds for the subgraph of the remaining vertices by the induction hypothesis and the fact that the distribution of $\bf X$ is defined recursively.
 We know that $\Sigma$ is of the form

 and we may deduce by the induction hypothesis that the first $d-1$ rows of $B$ are zero, and the upper $(d-1) \times (d-1)$-sub matrix of $\Omega$ is the identity matrix.
 Hence

 where $\bs\omega^T = (\omega_{1d}, \ldots, \omega_{d-1,d})$, and